OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 Office Add-ins let you add your solution where ever they run.
 In PowerPoint, add-ins can help you build richer presentations.

 This quick start will start with an excersize that will guide you through creating a PowerPoint add-in starting from Visual Studio.
 We will use Bing.com's Photo of the day.
 This add-in will expose you to the tools we use to create add-ins and the Office.js 1.1 API.
-In particular, we'll use the document.setSelectedDataAsync API to insert pictures into the user's current PowerPoint deck and customize the User Interface with Add-in Commands.
+In particular, we'll use the **document.setSelectedDataAsync** API to insert pictures into the user's current PowerPoint deck and customize the UI with add-in commands.

 ##### Prerequisites: